sray91/ryan-site/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Blog Features

+This site includes a full-featured blog system with:

+- ✅ Rich text editor (WYSIWYG)
+- ✅ Image upload functionality
+- ✅ Tags system for organizing posts
+- ✅ Admin panel for managing posts
+- ✅ Responsive design

+### Image Upload Setup

+The blog uses Vercel Blob Storage for persistent image storage.
+For image uploads to work in production:

+1. **Vercel Blob Storage** is automatically available when deployed to Vercel
+2. No additional configuration needed - it just works!
+3. Images are stored on Vercel's global CDN for fast delivery

+**For local development:** Image uploads will work, but uploaded images are stored temporarily and may not persist between restarts.

+### Admin Access

+- **Create Posts:** `/blog/admin/create`
+- **Manage Posts:** `/blog/admin`
+- **Edit Posts:** Click "Edit" from the admin panel or individual post pages

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+**Image uploads will work automatically** when deployed to Vercel thanks to Vercel Blob Storage integration.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.